The uStepper S-lite comes with everything you need to get started assembling your own uStepper S-lite.

 - uStepper S-lite board

-- Easy mount bracket
+- Permanent mount bracket

-- 2 screws and nuts for mounting
+- Screws and nuts for mounting

-- Magnet for encoder
+- Magnet for encoder (8 mm)

 Note: Read stepper motor requirements below